GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 <sec:simulator:reverb:background:reverb>

 Most realistic scenarios do not behave so simply, and other physical phenomena must be modeled.
-In a closed environment, such as an indoor room, sound will reflect on walls and cause reverberation.
+In a closed environment, such as an indoor room, sound will reflect off the walls and cause reverberation.
-A reverberant room can be modeled as a #acr("LTI") causal system by neglecting secondary effects such as temperature and pressure changes.
+A reverberant room can be modeled as an #acr("LTI") causal system by neglecting secondary effects such as temperature and pressure changes.
 Hence, expressing the listened signal as a convolution remains possible, similarly to @eq:simulator:background:single_mic_signal_freefield:
 $
   x[n] = (#rir * s)[n],